 The Department of Career Services sponsors the Career Series to help students learn more about different areas of the law and get practical advice from leading attorneys in these areas.
 The Career Series is ongoing and offered in the fall and spring semesters.

-During the Fall 2020 Career Series, students will learn about opportunities with the Department of Justice and explore how funding from Equal Justice Works can support their public interest work during and after law school.
-They also will get practical advice about working in class action litigation.
-Additionally, a panel of alumni will discuss state and federal judicial clerkships.
+During the Fall 2021 Career Series, students will learn about opportunities with the Department of Justice and how the law school’s membership in Equal Justice Works can help them embark on a career in public service.
+They also will learn about the application process for state and federal judicial clerkships.
+The Career Series also will include a program to help students consider if they should get an LLM.
 For questions about the Career Series or to suggest a Career Series program, please contact:

-- Careers with the Department of Justice, with Senior Litigation Counsel William Witherspoon, Wednesday, August 26
+- Careers with the Department of Justice with Senior Litigation Counsel William Witherspoon, Wednesday, August 25, B219

-Programs are from noon – 1 p.m. online through Zoom.
-Students should sign up to attend on Symplicity by going to events and then workshops.
-After signing up, students will receive the Zoom link.
+Programs are from noon – 1 p.m.
+Students should sign up to attend on CORE by going to events and then workshops.